jbousquin/restoreTB/README.md

 # README

-Materials for the evaluation of restoration projects using Bayes Decision Networks.
+Materials for the evaluation of restoration projects in Tampa Bay.

 # Data

 Files in `/data/` all created using `R/dat_proc.R`, unless otherwise noted

+* `grdave.RData` grid analyses of year/site match combos for average differences of all stations in TB, for evaluation of all differences section in `ind_eval.Rmd`

 * `grdsres.RData` grid analyses of year/site match combos for different bn models, created in `R/source_me.R`